the-brAIn-lab/supereeg_notebooks/README.md

 and checkout the branch 'adam'.
 Then install this package to your environment, eg 'conda develop ./supereeg' along with the dependencies, using a similar method to install a debugged version of deepdish.

+Finally, launch jupyter notebook or jupyter lab and run the notebooks in the virtual server.